Education and Schools in Argentina

 Tertiary education in Argentina

-University education in Argentina is free for those attending state universities.
+Tertiary education in Argentina is free for those attending state universities.
+The University of Buenos Aires is free, well known and highly respected.
 Private universities charge tuition fees that vary depending on the institution.
 Argentinian universities have a high percentage of part-time students, as many students need to work to sustain themselves.
 Foreign students can apply to Argentine universities but will have to pay higher international fees and obtain a student visa.